c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 type replacement    # 3. type the replacement n                   # 4. jump to the next occurrence
 .                   # 5. repeat the replacement
-n                   # 6. skip this occurrence if desired n                   # 7. jump to the next occurrence SHIFT+n             # 8. go back to previous selection .                   # 9. repeat the replacement
+n                   # 6. jump forward in the match list SHIFT+n             # 8. jump backward in the match list .                   # 9. repeat the replacement
 ```